frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 One time she met St. Josemaría and put that question to him.
 She said, "Father, what will I tell my daughter?"

 He thought for a moment, because he wasn\'t often asked that type of question, and he said: "In a way, yes.
-You can tell her that you\'re also going to receive Mary, because the blood of Christ before was the blood of Mary.
-You won\'t find that in any theology textbook, but it\'s a very nice, pietistic thought and one full of faith, and very true at the same time."
+You can tell her that you\'re also going to receive Mary, because the blood of Christ before was the blood of Mary."

+You won\'t find that in any theology textbook, but it\'s a very nice, pietistic thought and one full of faith, and very true at the same time.
 Unity between the two.
 Mary gave Jesus her blood.

-When we pray the Creed every Sunday, the Nicene Creed that dates from the year 315---it's seventeen centuries old, that prayer---we state our Confession of Faith in this great mystery:
+When we pray the Creed every Sunday, the Nicene Creed that dates from the year 325---it's seventeen centuries old, that prayer---we state our Confession of Faith in this great mystery:

 "For us men and for our salvation, he came down from heaven.
-By the power of the Holy Spirit he became incarnate of the Virgin Mary, and was made man."
+By the power of the Holy Spirit, he became incarnate of the Virgin Mary, and was made man."

 God gives us His grace.
 He expects us to respond with the same willingness, obedience and heartfelt trust as Mary did.